RajeevRanjan2015/Stack-Overflow-Developer-Survey-2019/README.md

  3. Which country provides best salary ?
  4. How about the chances of finding jobs when any non-developer moves to developing field?

-### The answer to above mentioned questions are tried to answered keeping Data Science & Machine Learning specialist in mind.
+#### The answer to above mentioned questions are explored keeping Data Science & Machine Learning specialist in mind.

+## Table of content: